-- 1. Developing strategies to identify, assess, monitor and control/ mitigate operational risk; - 2.
-Defining policies and procedures concerning operational risk management and controls; - 3.
-Defining an operational risk assessment methodology and record keeping of completed assessments; - 4.
-Defining and administering comprehensive backup, disaster recovery and business continuity strategies and programs; - 5.
-Defining and administering a risk-reporting system for operational risk, including internal escalation. - 6.
+- 1. Developing strategies to identify, assess, monitor and control/mitigate operational risk - 2.
+Defining policies and procedures concerning operational risk management and controls - 3.
+Defining an operational risk assessment methodology and record keeping of completed assessments - 4.
+Defining and administering comprehensive backup, disaster recovery and business continuity strategies and programs - 5.
+Defining and administering a risk-reporting system for operational risk, including internal escalation - 6.
 Understand how the custodian stores and backs-up the private key, to get comfort around the method deployed.
-If there are any doubts, they should be clarified https://www.gdf.io/wp-content/uploads/2018/10/0003_GDF_Overarching-Principles_Web-221018.pdf .
+If there are any doubts, they should be clarified.

 We refer in this regard to the following operational controls extracted from Part I of the GDF Code of Conduct: Overarching Principles.
-The existence of these key operational controls is often closely linked to the reputability of the trading platform, fund manager or 3^{rd} party custodian:16 a.
-We will put in place a transparent legal governance and ownership structure that reasonably protects our interests and the interests of our customers.
+The existence of these key operational controls is often closely linked to the reputability of the trading platform, fund manager or 3rd party custodian:17